north carolina infrastructure

-Infrastructure in North Carolina
+North Carolina Report

 North Carolina Infrastructure Overview

-While the nation’s infrastructure earned a C- in the 2021 Infrastructure Report Card, North Carolina faces infrastructure challenges of its own.
+While the nation’s infrastructure earned a C in the 2025 Infrastructure Report Card, North Carolina faces infrastructure challenges of its own.
 For example, driving on roads in need of repair in North Carolina costs each driver $500 per year, and 9.3% of bridges are rated structurally deficient.
 Drinking water needs in North Carolina are an estimated $16.8 billion.
 1,307 dams are considered to be high-hazard potential.
 The state’s schools have an estimated capital expenditure gap of $660 million.
 This deteriorating infrastructure impedes North Carolina’s ability to compete in an increasingly global marketplace.
 Success in a 21st-century economy requires serious, sustained leadership on infrastructure investment at all levels of government.
 Delaying these investments only escalates the cost and risks of an aging infrastructure system, an option that the country, North Carolina, and families can no longer afford.

 Aviation

-$22.5 million in 2022 airport improvement grants across 14 major airports
+$72.7 million in 2024 airport improvement grants across 14 major airports

 Drinking Water